AdobeDocs/campaign-classic.en/help/social/using/examples-of-facebook-apps.md

 >[!NOTE]
 >
 >Before you start using this function, you need to create a Facebook application and a **[!UICONTROL Facebook Connect]** type external account.
-For more on this, refer to [Configuring external accounts](../../social/using/creating-a-facebook-application.md#configuring-external-accounts).
+For more on this, refer to [Configure external accounts](../../social/using/creating-a-facebook-application.md#configuring-external-accounts).